Your Guide to Setting Up Your Password Policy in Office 365

 • Prevent the use of personal details.
 Prevent users from integrating personal details like usernames, driver's licenses/ID/passport numbers, birth dates, and more in their passwords because they're more prone to unauthorized access.

 • Prevent reuse of the last password.
+Your organization may establish a password reuse policy.

 • Password expiry notification.
 The default value of password expiry notification is 14 days before password expiration.